gongyibei/infmidi/README.rst

     # Raise the note by 8 semitones.
     Note('A4') + 8

-    # Delay the note and events 8 beats.
+    # Delay the note 8 beats.
     Note('A4') >> 8